Blog

 On February 6, 2026, the Russian Government issued Decree No. 87, which amends the rules for suspension and termination of certificates and declarations of conformity.
 The decree entered into force on February 7, 2026.

-The Russian national accreditation body can suspend a certificate or declaration issued in another EAEU country if Russian customs reports that product entered Russia with a conformity document but there are no test reports or laboratory protocols to support it, if customs expertise finds that the product does not meet the safety requirements of the applicable EAEU technical regulation, if there is no evidence that product samples were imported for testing purposes, or if the accreditation body of the issuing EAEU country confirms that the test report referenced in the conformity document was never actually issued by the laboratory.
+The Russian national accreditation body can suspend a specific certificate or declaration issued in another EAEU country if Russian customs reports that product entered Russia with a conformity document but there are no test reports or laboratory protocols to support it, if customs expertise finds that the product does not meet the safety requirements of the applicable EAEU technical regulation, if there is no evidence that product samples were imported for testing purposes, or if the accreditation body of the issuing EAEU country confirms that the test report referenced in the conformity document was never actually issued by the laboratory.
+In these cases, the specific conformity documents in question are suspended.

 The problem is not the rule itself but the lack of visibility.
-There is no public information about how many strikes any given certification body has accumulated and no registry of ongoing investigations.
-A company choosing a certification body in Kazakhstan or Kyrgyzstan has no way to check whether that body is one suspension away from a full shutdown in Russia.
+There is no public information about how many suspensions any given certification body has accumulated and no registry of ongoing investigations.
+A company choosing a certification body in Kazakhstan or Kyrgyzstan has no way to check whether that body is one suspension away from being blocked in Russia.
+And as the table above shows, even when a body is blocked, the effective date can precede the announcement by months, leaving companies exposed without warning.

-For companies shipping to Russia, certifying in another EAEU country is cheaper but carries a risk that the conformity document could be suspended due to the certification body's track record, regardless of whether the company itself did everything correctly.
+For companies shipping to Russia, certifying in another EAEU country is cheaper but carries a risk: individual conformity documents can be suspended if supporting evidence is missing, and if the certification body is blocked, any new documents from that body will not be accepted in Russia.
+This can happen regardless of whether the company itself did everything correctly.
 Certifying in Russia is more expensive but eliminates this specific risk entirely, since Russian-issued documents are not subject to this cross-border mechanism.

 For companies not shipping to Russia, this change has limited practical impact.
 Enforcement and market surveillance in other EAEU countries are considerably less strict, and conformity documents are rarely challenged.